Last Updated on

 Topeak Alien Multitool from Chain Reaction Cycles

-Spoke can break or get loose, your wheel will lose is balance and riding will become very uncomfortable or even impossible.
-To tune a wheel is not an easy game, but with the experience, you’ll get a clue on how to make it at least less worst.
+A spoke wrench is essential to any bikepacking toolkit.
+Spoke can break or get loose, your wheel will lose its balance, and riding will become very uncomfortable or even impossible.
+Tune a wheel is not an easy game, but with the experience, you’ll get a clue on how to make it at least less worst.
 Check Sheldon Brown’s bible to learn how to do it.

-You can buy a Spoke Wrench in almost every bike shop, here there’s one from Amazon, one from Tredz (for those based in the UK and Europe), and one from Jenson USA for you Americans.
+You can buy a Spoke Wrench in almost every bike shop, here there’s one from Amazon, one from Tredz (for those based in the UK and Europe), and one from Jenson USA for friends in North America.

 Wrenches (Spanners)